kyr0/langdetect-ts/README.md

   # langdetect-ts

   ### Google langdetect for the web platform.
 Detects 55 languages of of the box.
-Minimum 1 sentence input for >90% accurracy.
+Minimum 1 sentence input for >90% accuracy.

 </span>